keroserene/snowflake/README.md

 Look for the offer in terminal C; copy and paste it into the browser.
 Copy and paste the answer generated in the browser back to terminal B.
+Once WebRTC successfully connects, the browser terminal should turn green.
-At this point the tor client should bootstrap to 100%.
+Shortly after, the tor client should bootstrap to 100%.

 ### More